 We’ll pursue your benefits while you concentrate on recovering from your injuries.
-Without an attorney, your claim may be delayed or even denied because of failures to follow strict timelines and procedures.
+Without a workers comp attorney, your claim may be delayed or even denied because of a failure to follow strict timelines and procedures.
 Many claimants elect to retain our firm merely because they cannot file claims alone, or do not wish to risk delay and denial while they figure out the complicated process.

 The Beaufort workers’ compensation lawyers of Stewart Law Offices have helped thousands of South Carolina workers over the years.
 We’re ready to put our experience and skills to work for you.
 You deserve attentive and thorough representation, which our firm will extend to you.

-If you need assistance with forms, appeals, or want Stewart Law Offices to handle your claim from start to finish, time is essential in filing all paperwork.
-Contact South Carolina workers’ comp lawyer for a free case evaluation and information about your legal rights.
+If you need assistance with forms, and appeals, or want our lawyers to handle your claim from start to finish, time is essential in filing all paperwork.
+Contact a South Carolina workers’ comp lawyer for a free case evaluation and information about your legal rights.
 We can be reached by phone, through our contact form, or by chatting with us live on our site.